Website Manager

 Game 7: Bronx, NY 2, Taichung, Chinese Taipei 14

 WASHINGTON, PA.
 Aug.
-10, 2025 – Asia-Pacific Zone champion Chinese Taipei exploded for 14 runs on 13 hits to defeat East Zone champion Bronx, New York, 14–2, in Game 7 of the 2025 PONY League World Series at Lew Hays PONY Field on Sunday afternoon.
+10, 2025 – Asia-Pacific Zone champion Chinese Taipei exploded for 14 runs on 13 hits to defeat East Zone champion Bronx, New York, 14–2, in Game 7 of the 2025 PONY League World Series Sunday afternoon.

-Li, Yu-Chieh Sung, and Te-Han Zhang each drove in multiple runs for Chinese Taipei, while eight different players recorded a hit.
+Li, Yu-Chieh Sung, and Tang-You Zhang each drove in multiple runs for Chinese Taipei, while eight different players recorded a hit.

 With the victory, Chinese Taipei advances to play Caribbean Zone champion Barranquilla, Colombia, in elimination Game 9 on Monday, Aug.
 11, at 10:00 a.m.
 The winner of that matchup will face the loser of Game 6 (Corpus Christi, TX vs. Washington County, PA) later in the tournament.
 Bronx is eliminated from the 2025 PONY League World Series, finishing with a tournament record of 0–2.